• Skip to Content

 D.2 Order of the Coif

-Order of the Coif is an academic honor conferred by the Faculty upon its graduates from among the top 10% of the graduating class.
+Order of the Coif is a national honor society for law school graduates and an honor conferred by the Faculty upon its graduates from among the top 10% of the graduating class.
 Coif graduates have this honor noted on their university transcripts.
 To be eligible for election, students must complete all of their required courses (see above “Courses Required to Graduate) at the College of Law.
 A student may transfer up to nine credit hours of a law school’s regular curriculum taken at an Association of American Law Schools (AALS) approved law school during that school’s academic year, summer terms on campus, or summer abroad programs approved by the ABA.
 For purposes of Coif, the grade(s) earned for these hours will not be averaged into the student’s GPA but shall be treated as pass/fail credit.
 The effect of this rule is that the grade point average used for selection to the Order of the Coif is based solely on the grades earned at the College of Law.

 D.3 Order of Barristers